rpbouman/huey/README.md

 ## Getting started
 1) [Checkout](https://github.com/rpbouman/huey.git) or [Download](https://github.com/rpbouman/huey/archive/refs/heads/dev.zip) from github
 2) Open [index.html](https://github.com/rpbouman/huey/blob/dev/index.html) in your web browser.
-Note that although Huey runs locally, it depends on resources served by jsdelivr.com, so make sure you're connected to the internet.
+Note that although Huey runs locally, it depends on DuckDB WASM and Tabler Icons, which are served by the jsdelivr.com CDN, so make sure you're connected to the internet.
+Once these resources are downloaded, they are typically cached by your browser, often allowing you to run Huey even without an internet connection.
 3) Register one or more files or urls, and start analyzing!

 ## Registering and Analyzing Files with Huey